dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 * `phrase <dgndictation>` - Recognizes "phrase (ANY_NUMBER_OF_WORDS) (AUDITORY_PAUSE)"
 * `say <dgndictation> [over]` - Recognizes "say (ANY_NUMBER_OF_WORDS) (AUDITORY_PAUSE)" or "say (ANY_NUMBER_OF_WORDS) over"
   - Using an optional word at the end to signal the end of a phrase recognition can sometimes improve Talon's ability to recognize.
-  - However, this only applies sometimes, in the context of a subsequent recognized Rule.
+  - However, this only applies sometimes, in relation to a subsequent recognized Rule.
 The implementation is currently incomplete, so do not rely on this feature.